MarisaKirisame/DefComBlog/Calculator.md

       }
     }

-This isnt any faster.
+This isn't any faster.
 Duh - we are still calling .get(name) inside yolo(), but the point is to not call it!
 Lets take a moment, to look at yolo() for Var and think.

     int idx = loc.get(name);
     return env[idx];